 Don’t Shave First Thing in the Morning

-Legs can be puffy due to reduced circulation and blood flow.
-Do a few stretches, or sun salutations or simply move around for about 15 minute to get your system going.
+Legs might be puffy due to reduced circulation and blood flow while lying down.
+Do a few stretches, or sun salutations or simply move around for about 15 minutes to get your system going.

 Shave After a Bath or Shower

-- In the bath: Bathe with warm (not hot) water so that hair can be easily removed when the pores are open.
+- In the bath: Bathe with warm (not hot) water so that hair can be easily removed when the pores soften.
 Bathing softens hair and makes it easier to cut.
-Soak for only 2 -3 minutes and no more than 10.
+Soak for only 2-3 minutes and no more than 10.
 If you soak too long, the skin will begin to wrinkle and swell, making it more difficult to shave.

 - In the shower: A quick shower might be your best bet if you plan to shave, that way you won’t be tempted to soak too long.
-The steam from the shower will open up the pores and soften the hair for a better shave.
+The steam from the shower will soften the pores and the hair for a better shave.
 Again, don’t use hot water on your skin—it will be too drying.